Introduction to Microsoft Excel 2019/Office 365

 No Excel course would be complete without a discussion of Excel's amazing data-crunching capabilities.
 Today, you'll not only learn how to build a table in Excel, you'll also learn how to subtotal, sort, and filter.

-In this lesson, we'll explore the exciting world of charts.
+In this lesson, you will explore the exciting world of charts.
 You'll build your first graph today, and you'll learn how easy it is to adjust the chart type, labels, titles, colors, and many other aspects of your chart.

 Advanced Charting Techniques